Identification of Average Marginal Effects in Fixed Effects Dynamic Discrete Choice Models: Monte Carlo experiments

-The Hausman test based on $AME$ has several advantages with respect the test based on $\beta$.
-First, the researcher can be particularly interested in the causal effect implied by the model and not on the slope parameter itself.
-Second, and more substantially, the test on the parameter $\beta$ may suffer of a scaling problem that does not affect the test on the $AME$.
-That is, the parameter $\beta$ depends on the variance of the transitory shock $\varepsilon_{it}$, and this variance depends on the specification of RE model.
-For instance, when we compare $\widehat{\beta}_{FE}$ with $\widehat{\beta}_{NoUH-MLE}$ part of the reason why these two estimators are different is because in the model that does not account for unobserved heterogeneity the actual error term is $\alpha_{i}+\varepsilon_{it}$, and the variance of this variable is larger than the variance of $\varepsilon_{it}$.
+The Hausman test based on $AME$ has several advantages over the test based on $\beta$.
+First, the researcher can be particularly interested in the causal effect implied by the model and not in the slope parameter itself.
+Second, and more substantially, the parameter $\beta$ test may suffer a scaling problem that does not affect the test on the $AME$.
+That is, the parameter $\beta$ depends on the variance of the transitory shock $\varepsilon_{it}$, which depends on the RE model's specification.
+For instance, a reason why the estimators $\widehat{\beta}_{FE}$ and $\widehat{\beta}_{NoUH-MLE}$ are different is that, in the model ignoring unobserved heterogeneity, the actual error term is $\alpha_{i}+\varepsilon_{it}$, and the variance of this variable is larger than the variance of $\varepsilon_{it}$.
 The estimation of $AME$ -- using either FE or RE approaches -- is not affected by this scaling problem.

 We compare the power of these two tests using our Monte Carlo experiments.
 Figures 1 to 6 summarize our results.
-Each figure corresponds to one DGP and presents the cumulative distribution function of the p-value -- for each of the two tests-- of the null hypothesis of valid RE model.
-More specifically:
+Each figure corresponds to one DGP and presents the cumulative distribution function of the p-value for the null hypothesis that the RE model is valid.
+More specifically: \textit{Figure 1:} DGP is \textit{FinMix(-1)} and null hypothesis is no unobserved heterogeneity; \textit{Figure 2:} DGP is \textit{FinMix(+1)} and null hypothesis is no unobserved heterogeneity; \textit{Figure 3:} DGP is \textit{MixNor(-1)} and null hypothesis is no unobserved heterogeneity; \textit{Figure 4:} DGP is \textit{MixNor(+1)} and null hypothesis is no unobserved heterogeneity; \textit{Figure 5:} DGP is \textit{MixNor(-1)} and null hypothesis is the \textit{finite mixture} model; \textit{Figure 6:} DGP is \textit{MixNor(+1)} and null hypothesis is the \textit{finite mixture} model.